YNWA is number one

 1931 – We lost 3-0 at Sheffield United as Jimmy Dunne nabbed one of his nine goals past us, Jack Pickering scoring the first of his five and George Green also scoring.
 Forward Jimmy Smith appeared for the 62nd and final time.

 Seeing off Sion

-1996 - We beat Swiss side Sion 6-3 at home after falling two behind, to progress to the Third Round of the European Cup Winners’ Cup 8-4 on aggregate.
+1996 - We beat Swiss side Sion 6-3 at home after falling two behind, to progress to the Third Round of the European Cup Winners’ Cup 8-4 on aggregate, with John Scales making his 94th and last reds appearance.
 No other team has scored more at Anfield in European competition.
 Robbie Fowler grabbed a brace, while Steve McManaman, Stig Inge Bjørnebye, John Barnes and Patrik Berger also struck that night.
 Forward Frédéric Chassot netted twice for the visitors, with midfielder Christophe Bonvin also on target.

 Losing to the Mancs

 We have twice faced Manchester United on this day in history, losing both meetings.

 1964 - We were beaten 2-0 in a First Division game at Anfield, thanks to goals from Paddy Crerand and David Herd.